abahety/LearnAndroid/SimpleTwitterClient/README.md

   * User can see soft input keyboard open directly when he tries to compose a tweet with focus to edit text view
   * User is taken back to timeline with hiding of keyboard once tweet is successfully posted
   * User cannot click the tweet button untill he has some data entered into edit text field
+  * Added media view (photo only as of now) in the timeline activity itself

 ## Video Walkthrough